Posted June 25, 2018

 What information do I need to include with my submission?

-On the first page, be sure to include the title, your name, your phone number, and email address.
+On the first page, be sure to include the title, your name, and your phone number and email address.
 You should also include the setting (time and place) and a list of characters and short descriptions (including age or age range, and any other basic information you think is important to understand your play).
 For example: HAROLD – male, 50s.
 Jeannie’s father.

 How do you format a play?